I25S-Archive/legacy-network-release-deprecated/README.md

 This project contains a number of submodules.
-The submodules is update via the following command.
+The submodules are updated via the following command:.

+*IMPORTANT* When the project cloned the first time run the following command

 ```bash
 make subdate